hypernova2002/lightning-api/README.md

 end
 ```

-Then a list action might look like
+Then any list action can be created by inheriting the abstract list action and setting up some configuration.

 ```ruby
 module ExampleApi